-- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can & LME in hot tap water. - 2.
-Add both packets of grains to 1 muslin sack, and tie it closed so that the grain can flow freely within the sack. - 3.
-Add 8 cups of water to your 1 gallon or larger boil pot and bring the water to a temperature range of 155-165 degrees and hold this range.
-Next, add the grain sack to the water in the pot and allow it to steep for 30 minutes, between 155-165 degrees. - 4.
-While steeping, add the packet of hops to the second muslin sack, and tie it closed so that the hops have room to expand and flow freely within the sack. - 5.
-After the 30 minutes, turn off the heat and remove the grain sack and place it in a colander, over the pot and allow the runoff to flow back into the pot, and rinse the sack with one cup of hot water (around 160 degrees) again, allowing the runoff to flow back into the pot, DO NOT squeeze the grain sack, once drained, discard the grains. - 6.
-Return the grain water back to the heat and bring it to a low, rolling boil, stirring occasionally to avoid scorching.
-Once the boil is achieved, allow it to boil for 5 minutes. - 7.
-Once 5 minutes have passed, Add the hop sack and then remove the pot from the heat. - 8.
-Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
+1. Remove the yeast packet from under the lid of the cans of Brewing Extract, then place the unopened can in hot tap water.

+2. Add the packet of grain to 1 muslin sack, and tie it closed so that the grain can flow freely within the sack.

+3. Add 8 cups of water to your 1 gallon or larger boil pot and bring the water to a temperature range of 155-165 degrees and hold this range.
+Next, add the grain sack to the water in the pot and allow it to steep for 30 minutes, between 155-165 degrees.

+4. While steeping, add the packet of Northern Brewer hops to the second muslin sack, and add the 2 packets of Columbus Hops to the third hopsack.
+Then tie them closed so that the hops have room to expand and flow freely within the sack.

+5. After 30 minutes, turn off the heat and remove the grain sack and place it in a colander, over the pot and allow the runoff to flow back into the pot.
+Rinse the sack with one cup of hot water (around 160 degrees) again, allowing the runoff to flow back into the pot, DO NOT squeeze the grain sack, once drained, discard the grains.

+6. Return the grain water back to the heat, add in the Booster and mix till it is dissolved.
+Bring this mixture to a low, rolling boil, stirring occasionally to avoid scorching.
+Once the boil is achieved, add in the hopsack with Northern Brewer hops and allow it to boil for 10 minutes.

+7. Once 10 minutes have passed add in the hopsack with the Columbus Hops and remove the pot from the heat.

+8. Open the cans of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 9.
-Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 10.
-Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off to 8.5 liters) - 11.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 12.
-Sprinkle the W-34/70 Dry Lager yeast packet into the keg, and screw on the lid.
+This mixture of unfermented beer is called wort.

+9. Fill your fermenter with cold tap water to the mark 1 on the back.
+If using any other fermenter this would be approximately 1 gallon of water.

+10. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off to 8.5 liters)

+ANNO-

+11. Stir your wort mixture vigorously with your sanitized spoon or whisk.

+12. Sprinkle the US-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 53° and 59° F, and out of direct sunlight.
-Ferment for 14 days.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F, and out of direct sunlight.
+Ferment for 21 days.